How to Repot your Houseplant

 Step 4: Water Your Houseplant

-So this blog post is about repotting, but since this is the last step of repotting, I wanted to also give some important watering tips.
-After you’re done repotting, the last step is to water your plant!
+After you're done repotting, the last step is to water your plant.
 The way that I always teach people to water their plants is to water THOROUGHLY.

 Some people will sometimes give a plant a little water at a time and do this frequently.
 This is not what I recommend.
 As a general rule of thumb, it's best to thoroughly soak the soil and have less frequent watering sessions, than to add small amount of water frequently.